giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ---
 <!-- markdownlint-disable MD029 -->

-(Hey, if you want to come work for me at Roundforest, and try out JSDoc typing, feel free to find me on [LinkedIn](https://www.linkedin.com/in/giltayar/) or on Twitter (@giltayar))
+(Hey, if you want to come work with me at Roundforest, and try out JSDoc typing, feel free to find me on [LinkedIn](https://www.linkedin.com/in/giltayar/) or on Twitter (@giltayar))

 TypeScript!
 For me, it's a love-hate relationship.